vrcAlbert/documentation-api/source/php/models/media/model_media.rst

     :returns: If the media file is an image, return an html image tag of the media resized.

     Sets width, height, alt attributes is not supplied.

+.. php:method:: htmlAnchor($attributes = array())

+    :param array $attributes: | Array of attributes to be applied to the anchor tag.
+                              | If key 'text' is set in $attributes parameter, its value replace media title
+    :returns: Returns an HTML anchor tag with, by default, media URL in href and media title in text.

 .. php:method:: url($absolute = true)